About Rhythm Changes

 The 3 parts of this website

-1. The gig list that helps you enjoy more Vancouver jazz and related live music.
-Published monthly, the list is used by thousands of people and is often referred to as the comprehensive source for what's happening in our community.
+- The gig list that makes it more fun and easier to participate in Vancouver jazz: a monthly webpage used by thousands of people, often referred to as the comprehensive source for what's happening in our community.

-3. Subscriber Fridays, where I send in-depth writing every week to the paying subscribers who support the site.
+- Subscriber Fridays, where I write every week to the paying subscribers who support this project.

-"[Will is] an indispensable contributor to Vancouver’s jazz scene" - Chris Wong, jazz journalist
+"[Will is] an indispensable contributor to Vancouver’s jazz scene" - Chris Wong, author & jazz journalist

 "A great local service" - John Korsrud, Hard Rubber Orchestra